-2 The TMAP® certification scheme tailors to the needs of four target audiences.
+The TMAP® certification scheme tailors to the needs of four target audiences.
 The figure below shows the certifications and indicates that the first certification "TMAP: Quality for cross-functional teams" provides knowledge necessary for two other certifications.
-The figure also shows that operations teams that are involved in accepting and implementing SAP systems.
+The figure also shows that TMAP:Quality Engineering for SAP is aimed at key users, business users, maintenance - and operations teams that are involved in accepting and implementing SAP systems.